 Dr. Jolene Smyth (also in the Sociology department) and I investigating how people answer survey questions in self-administered surveys, with a new focus on design for mobile devices.
-I also work collaboratively with a wide range of researchers at UNL and other institutions on issues related to new technologies.
+I also work collaboratively with a wide range of researchers at Nebraska and other institutions on issues related to new technologies.

 I am seeking graduate students who are interested in developing new methods and contributing to a theory-driven understanding of a wide variety of areas of survey methodology.
 These graduate students may find themselves more interested in seeking an applied survey research job after graduation than a faculty job (although academic job seekers are welcome, too!).

 I am also seeking undergraduate students interested in understanding more about the interactions between interviewers and respondents and questionnaire design for UCARE opportunities.

 Selected Recent Publications